UOSAN/WTP/README.md

 ## Willingness To Pay (WTP) task

-# TESTING WHAT HAPPENS ON THIS BRANCH

-Code and stimuli for the Willingness To Pay task used in the CHIVES study.
+Code and stimuli for the Willingness To Pay task used in the Duke study.

 Originally adapted from Hutcherson et al. (2012).